jpalao/camelbones/README.md

 % make test
 % make install
 ```
-Depending on your settings you may need to sudo
+Depending on your framework and Perl module installation directories you may need to sudo the commands

-Note: You may need to edit the CCFLAGS and OTHERLDFLAGS for your target architecture in cb_common.pl and/or Makefile.PL if you do not wish to build a universal i386/x86_64 module.

 The Examples directory of the distribution contains several applications to get started